dbenesh82/GxG_analyses/analyses/GxG_02_genotype_comps.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

 Letting the drop response vary by day post infection is an improvement.
-As we say above, the response to the drop tends to decrease later in the experiment, see [here](LINK).
-However, modelling copepod-specific responses did not improve the model.
+As we saw above, the response to the drop tends to decrease later in the experiment.
+However, modelling copepod-specific drop responses did not improve the model.
 We can visualize this by taking a random sample of copepods and comparing how they responded to the drop.

 ![](GxG_02_genotype_comps_files/figure-gfm/unnamed-chunk-24-1.png)<!-- -->